Delhi Capitals Batter Shafali Verma Opens Up On Crucial Spell During DC vs UPW WPL 2026 - Cricxtasy

-Delhi Capitals (DC) have pulled off a nail-biter against the UP Warriorz (UPW) to clinch their maiden victory of the WPL 2026.
+The latest WPL 2026 news confirms that the three-time runners-up, Delhi Capitals (DC), have pulled off a nail-biter against the UP Warriorz (UPW) to clinch their maiden victory of the season.
 Star opener Shafali Verma once again played a crucial role with the ball before contributing 36 runs at the top of the order.

 “I’ve been quite confident to bowl since domestic days.
 It gives confidence when you take wickets but I was trying to put dot balls and mainly let them score only in singles.
 I’m a hard-hitter, so I know where to bowl.
 I know how to bowl in good areas and use variations to avoid getting hit for sixes,” she stated during the post-match presentation.